jonagill/GreatNorthwestBakingShow/Templates/Template_4_PlayerPacks_Detectives.md

 To help set the scene, is the full list of characters we will meet on **[game day]**:
 * **[Bulleted list of players in Role Name + First Name format]**

+Let me know if you have any questions!